sakshikarande26/sakshikarande26/README.md

 # Hello! 👋

-I am _Sakshi Karande_.
+I am _Sakshi_.
 I am pursuing a Bachelor of Engineering focused on Artificial Intelligence and Data Science from _University of Mumbai, India_.
 I develop intelligent systems using LLMs and Deep Learning technologies.
 I am skilled in Machine learning, Deep Learning, Cloud Computing, Web Development with Javascript and its frameworks.

 - 🔭 I’m currently working on LLM based mobile application
 - 🌱 I’m currently learning Agentic AI